Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 In other words, screens “break” transactions.
 When that happens, any pending actions or DML are committed, the prior transaction is closed, and a new transaction starts.

-The right design – which operations you group into a given transaction – is your call.
-Let's walk through a couple approaches.
+The right design — which operations you group into a given transaction — is your call.
+Let's walk through some examples.

 On the left, you can see a flow that collects inputs across multiple screens, and then performs several actions in one transaction.